 Our school system is structured around rewards for regurgitating the right answer, and not asking smart questions – in fact, it discourages asking questions.
+With the result that as we grow older, we stop asking questions.
 In A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas, Warren Berger suggests that there are three main questions which help in problem solving: Why questions, What If questions, and How questions.

 Regardless of the question, the question needs to be phrased openly and positively in order to achieve positive results – a closed or negative question only raises bad feelings against each other.
 Learning Goal: A Pattern Of Critical Thinking Introducing The Question Game.
 Login - Register at ToonDoo - World's fastest way to create cartoons!
 ICT applications in Literacy.
 MP3 commentary Description: Produce audio commentaries to be played back by an individual on a portable audio device as they move around a particular location.
 Examples: a guide to an art exhibition in which artists describe their pictures and sculptures; a guide to accompany a local history walk with descriptive and explanatory speech pertinent to specific points on the walk.